philipbutland/health-admin-client/Health Admin Client README.md

 * appointment.jsx - used on the page for an individual appointment
 * doctor.png - default picture used when no photo has been specified for a doctor
-* logo.png - used in the navigation bar
 * patient.png - default picture used when no photo has been specified for a patient

 ## APPOINTMENT PAGES (in src/pages/appointment)